kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

     ![json](./images/Postman-SSL-Deselect.png?raw=true "Import JSON")

-## Section 2 - Cisco Catalyst Center Design Preparation
+## Section 2 - Catalyst Center Design Preparation

-The **Hierarchy** within Cisco Catalyst Center will be used to roll out code and configurations ongoing so my guidance around this is to closely align this to the change management system.
+The **Hierarchy** within Catalyst Center will be used to roll out code and configurations ongoing so my guidance around this is to closely align this to the change management system.
 If you need change management down to floors or even Intermediate/Main Distribution Facilities then its a good idea to build your hierarchy to suit this.

 **Network Settings** can then be added hierarchically being either inherited and or overidden at each level throughout the hierarchy.
 The following is a description of the Network Settings and configurations that we will push as part of this lab **(required)**